BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 ### Using values from MCM

 After setting up the blueprint, mod authors can access the values set by the player through the MCM API from anywhere in their mod's code.
-MCM provides a convenient way for mod authors to access and modify values.
-As of version 1.14+, MCM introduces a global `MCM` table that simplifies this process:
+As of version 1.14+, MCM introduces a global `MCM` table that simplifies access and modification of values.
+This should be used for almost all operations, avoiding usage of `Mods.BG3MCM` internals unless explicitly stated in the documentation.

 ```lua
   -- Get the value of a setting with the ID "MySetting"